marcin-wski/Hearts_of_Iron_III/README.md

 ### Event id 0003
 Triggered only by user through the in-game script (started by pressing "\`" or "~" while in game)

-Gives two options for new troops in a few Polish provinces:
+Gives three options for new troops in a few Polish provinces:
   1. 7 5-brigade infantry divisions and 3 3-brigade divisions with Military Police brigades
   2. 5 4-brigade armor divisions and 3 2-brigade divisions with Military Police brigades
+  3. 5 4-brigade armor divisions with a motorized brigade and 3 3-brigade infrantry divisions

 ## custom_script_turkey_and_greece
 ### Event id 0004